Sanchit-20/Telephone-Directory-System/README.md

 # Telephone-Directory-System
 Telephone directory is an application that allows user to maintain records of others phone  numbers.
+This application is created in C language and graphics.h library is also used in making this project.
+Turbo C++ is used in this project.

-This application is created in C language and graphics.h library is also used in making this application.
+This is my First Semester Project.

 Basic Features: